 - The company has more or less forgotten that it uses email marketing at all.
 I never or very irregularly receive a newsletter.
 Perhaps the person responsible is overloaded with other tasks or no one is responsible at all?

-- On the contrary, I am inundated with emails full of special offers and other sales promotions - which rarely have anything to do with my actual interests.
+- On the contrary, I’m inundated with emails full of special offers and other sales promotions – which rarely have anything to do with my actual interests.
 Motto: A lot helps a lot.
 Just send everything out!

-Interestingly, this applies to organizations of all sizes, with very different target groups and from various industries.
-However, the larger the company, the more likely I am to be overwhelmed by too many emails.
+Interestingly, this applies to organisations of all sizes, with very different target groups and from various industries.
+However, the larger the organisation, the more likely I am to be overwhelmed by too many emails.

 Such a flood is a particular problem if the emails are also irrelevant.

-An example: I've just bought something and soon after I get a promotional email with the excited announcement that there's a 20 percent discount on everything right now (except pet food).
+An example: I have just bought something and soon afterwards I receive an advertising email with the excited announcement that there is a 20 per cent discount on everything (except pet food).
 Great!
-Thank you for this hint that I have once again spent too much money ...
+Thank you for this hint that I have once again spent too much money …

-In general: unfortunately, "email marketing" is too often equated with "advertising newsletters".
-And since the costs for mass mailing are so low, the pressure is on.
-The surprise is then great when the end result looks mixed.
+In general: unfortunately, “email marketing” is too often equated with “advertising newsletters”.
+And because the costs for mass mailing are so low, the pressure is on.
+The surprise is then great when the final result looks mixed.

 But how exactly do you do that?